prometheus/client_golang/examples/go-runtime-mixin/README.md

 Mixins are a collection of configurable, reusable Prometheus rules, alerts and/or Grafana dashboards for a particular system, usually created by experts in that system.
-By [applying them]() to Prometheus and Grafana, you can quickly set up appropriate monitoring for your systems.
+By applying them to Prometheus and Grafana, you can quickly set up appropriate monitoring for your systems.

-This mixin is for Go applications, and contains a dashboard for visualzing the runtime metrics produced by client_golang's default [Go collector](https://github.com/prometheus/client_golang/blob/master/prometheus/go_collector.go).
+This mixin is for Go applications, and contains a dashboard for visualizing the runtime metrics produced by client_golang's default [Go collector](https://github.com/prometheus/client_golang/blob/master/prometheus/go_collector.go).